-- A clear induction programme, which includes Safeguarding systems and Policy, staff code of conduct and the role of the designated safeguarding lead; - Training which will be provided for staff with specific responsibility for student wellbeing e.g. Progress Tutors and Curriculum Leaders, in how to support students at risk; - Taking part in appropriate Safeguarding Training, in line with specific job roles; - Safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually; - Being made aware of the Colleges Policy and Procedures on Safeguarding; - Being offered other relevant suitable training / information, as and when appropriate e.g. PREVENT training and awareness of national and local initiatives; - Being provided with a business card with contact details for the relevant safeguarding staff; - Providing staff with external counselling / supervision where appropriate; - Ensuring all governors and staff, including sub-contracted staff, have read at least Part One of Keeping children safe in education: Statutory guidance for schools and colleges (2018); - Briefings on the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 that may follow a referral, along with the role they might be expected to play in such assessments. - 5.5 Positive Promotion.
-Safeguarding and welfare support, will be promoted positively throughout College in a number of ways, including; - Policies and Procedures available on the College website for stakeholders, e.g. parents, guardians and employers - Monitoring of attendance - Progress sessions including topics such as drug and alcohol awareness, mental health, sexual health, criminal exploitation and CE - Student Induction - Equality and Diversity Week - Implementation of the College Mental Health Strategy - Health and Wellbeing Week, Anti Bullying Week, E-Safety promotion and information, including sexual health and drugs and alcohol awareness throughout the academic year - Ensuring Safeguarding is included within the 'Learner Voice' process. - Information awareness raising days which are responsive to local and national trends - Student Guide (Student Induction/Information Leaflet) - Awareness-raising posters and VLE resources - External agencies partnerships - 5.6 Support for Students.
-Students will be offered support through a number of mechanisms including; - Dedicated Safeguarding Officers who will deliver timely interventions or appropriate support to our most vulnerable learners - Learning Support for students with learning difficulties / disabilities and / or medical needs
+- A clear induction programme, which includes Safeguarding systems and Policy, staff code of conduct and the role of the designated safeguarding lead; - Training which will be provided for staff with specific responsibility for student wellbeing e.g. Progress Tutors and Curriculum Leaders, in how to support students at risk; - Taking part in appropriate Safeguarding Training, in line with specific job roles; - Safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually; - Being made aware of the Colleges Policy and Procedures on Safeguarding; - Being offered other relevant suitable training / information, as and when appropriate e.g. PREVENT training and awareness of national and local initiatives; - Being provided with a business card with contact details for the relevant safeguarding staff ; - Providing staff with external counselling / supervision where appropriate; - Ensuring all governors and staff, including sub-contracted staff, have read at least Part One of Keeping children safe in education: Statutory guidance for schools and colleges (2019); - Briefings on the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 that may follow a referral, along with the role they might be expected to play in such assessments. - 5.5 Positive Promotion.
+Safeguarding and welfare support, will be promoted positively throughout College in a number of ways, including; - Policies and Procedures available on the College website for stakeholders, e.g. parents, guardians and employers - Monitoring of attendance - Progress sessions including topics such as drug and alcohol awareness, mental health, sexual health, criminal exploitation and CE - Student Induction - Equality and Diversity Week - Implementation of the College Mental Health Strategy - Health and Wellbeing Week, Anti Bullying Week, E-Safety promotion and information, including sexual health and drugs and alcohol awareness throughout the academic year - Positive promotion of LGBT+ and gender-related issues - Ensuring Safeguarding is included within the 'Learner Voice' process. - Information awareness raising days which are responsive to local and national trends - Student Guide (Student Induction/Information Leaflet) - Awareness-raising posters and VLE resources - External agencies partnerships

+5.6 Support for Students.
+Students will be offered support through a number of mechanisms including;

-- Counselling services - Links developed with external agencies, including agencies linked to specific groups such as Looked After Children (LAC) (including those leaving care), Mental Health Services, Youth Offending Service (YOS) etc. The best outcomes for children and vulnerable adults are achieved by adopting a multi-agency approach, where professionals work effectively in partnership. - Care Leavers Covenant to support those who are LAC or leaving care - Measures to support students and staff at risk of being drawn into radicalisation - Considering the needs of the individual and responding as far as possible - Criminal Conviction (CC) Risk Assessments new / re-enrolling applicants - Fitness to Study and Practise Assessments - Identification of young people who may benefit from early help.
+- Dedicated Safeguarding Officers who will deliver timely interventions or appropriate support to our most vulnerable learners - Learning Support for students with learning difficulties / disabilities and / or medical needs - Counselling services - Links developed with external agencies, including agencies linked to specific groups such as Looked After Children (LAC) (including those leaving care), Mental Health Services, Youth Offending Service (YOS) etc. The best outcomes for children and vulnerable adults are achieved by adopting a multi-agency approach, where professionals work effectively in partnership. - Care Leavers Covenant to support those who are LAC or leaving care - Young Carers covenant to support those who have additional caring responsibilities in the home - Teenage Parents Covenant to support those who are/expectant teenage parents - Measures to support students and staff at risk of being drawn into radicalisation - Considering the needs of the individual and responding as far as possible - Criminal Conviction (CC) Risk Assessments new / re-enrolling applicants - Fitness to Study and Practise Assessments - Identification of young people who may benefit from early help.
 This means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years, with support from other agencies and professionals in an early help assessment.